dmhuehol/EnvAn-WN-Phase-2/README.md

 File descriptions:

-ASOSdownloadFiveMin: Current version (9/15/17) of MATLAB function to download Automated Surface Observation System (ASOS) five-minute data from the NCDC database.
+ASOSdownloadFiveMin: Current version (10/13/17) of MATLAB function to download Automated Surface Observation System (ASOS) five-minute data from the NCDC database.
+Updated 10/13/17 to squash a bug that prevented the download of a year of data to a file path other than the active dirrectory.
 Tags: ASOS, import, surface observations

 ASOSgrabber: Current version (10/10/17) of MATLAB function to make browsing of ASOS structures easier by grabbing a section of data from a structure around a given input time.
 Tags: ASOS, surface observations